14.03.2025 - 26.04.2025

 Thema: GNYP Gallery is delighted to announce the first solo exhibition with the American artist Jocelyn Hobbie.
 Showing recent paintings and works on paper, the exhibition opens on Thursday, April 29th, 2021, and is on view until June 12th, 2021.
 If you are planning to join us for the opening or to visit the exhibition later on, please contact the gallery via E-Mail to book an appointment.
 Visitors must present a negative COVID-19 test issued within the last 24 hours, and wear an FFP2-mask, in line with the Berlin Senate regulations.

-Ort: GNYP Gallery bis: 2021-04-24
+Ort: GNYP bis: 2021-04-24

 Künstler: Alexandra Karakashian